hdinkel/ELM-CPIB-2017/4-P53_basic_protocol_2.md

 ![](Figures/TP53_basic_protocol_2/viruses.png)
 **Figure TP53-BP2-9** A Table of the ELM instance abused by viruses

 step 9.
-Click on the sub-menu "ELM virus instances" in "ELM DB" to go to see a list of all instances in ELM that have been annotated as being abused by viruses (Fig TP53-BP2-9).
+Click on the sub-menu "ELM virus instances" in "ELM DB" to see a list of all instances in ELM that have been annotated as being abused by viruses (Fig TP53-BP2-9).
 The columns are identical to those listed in section XXX step YYY (Figure ZZZZ).